The Broken Promise That Cooked Everyone — Modern Paraphrase | nocap.bible

 The Freedom That Didn't Last 🔗

 And they actually did it.
 All the officials and all the people who entered the covenant obeyed.
 They set their slaves free.
-For a moment, it looked like genuine obedience — like the nation was finally getting right with God in its darkest hour.
+For a moment, it looked like genuine — like the nation was finally getting right with God in its darkest hour.

 But then they turned around and took every single one of them back.
 They re-enslaved the people they had just freed.
 They looked in the face, gave it away, and then snatched it back when the pressure eased for a second.
-That's not repentance — that's manipulation.
+That's not — that's manipulation.
 They used God's Covenant like a bargaining chip, and the moment they felt safe, they showed who they really were.
 Caught in 4K.

 God Brings the Receipts 📜